cado-security/product-help/docs/cado/discovery-import/cado-host/cli.md

 #### Options
 - `-c {default,light,max}, --collection_mode {default,light,max}`
-  Selects the collection mode which changes how / Forensic Acquisition and Investigation Host will search for files:
+  Selects the collection mode which changes how Cado Host will search for files:
   - `default`
     Searches and collects the default set files of files as outlined [here](/cado/discovery-import/cado-host/artifacts).
   - `light`